 Among some easy fields that need to be filled, there are some that worth a few words:

-- Address: you can easily work from home (as I did and am part-time doing); it’s boring I know, but at least you’re not gonna waste money on not-strictly necessary points.
-Another solution is to find a co-working space; in London there are some which are pretty affordable (150£ a month), but many are pretty expensive (500–1000£ pm).
+- Address: you can easily work from home (as I did and am doing part-time); it’s boring I know, but at least you’re not gonna waste money on not-strictly necessary points.
+Another solution is to find a co-working space.
+In London, there are some which are pretty affordable (£150 a month), but many are pretty expensive (£500 – £1000pm).
 Anyway, for Companies House that does not matter: you just have to register an address that is convenient for you for receiving the mail post.

 Important: Companies House will deliver an Authentication Code at the registered address: be sure to store it somewhere, it’s really important to make amendments through Companies House.

-- Initial Capital: the easiest solution is to issue 100 shares at a 1£ value each: in this way you don’t have to make complex assessment if you’re raising future money: the calculation for the ownership will be on a 100% basis.
-Don’t worry: you don’t have to pay this 100£ now (100 shares 1£ each); this is the legal amount, not the cash you are asked to pay.
-To register the Company you need to pay a 12£ application fee only.
+- Initial Capital: your easiest solution is to issue 100 shares at £1 in value each: in this way you don’t have to make a complex assessment if you’re raising future money: the calculation for ownership will be on a 100% basis.
+Don’t worry: you don’t have to pay this £100 now (100 shares at £1 each); this is the legal amount, not the cash you are asked to pay.
+To register the Company you only need to pay a £12 application fee.

-- Please make sure that the Director(s) has/have UK residency: that’s not mandatory though, but you can benefit from several allowances from HMRC (UK Tax Entity): for instance, if you’re not trading yet, you can claim back the VAT paid on the invoices paid within the UK
+- Please make sure that the Director(s) has/have UK residency: it’s not mandatory, but you can benefit from several allowances from HMRC (UK Tax Entity): for instance, if you’re not trading yet, you can claim back the VAT paid on the invoices paid within the UK

 2. GET YOUR PIGGY BANK!

 Open a bank account: quite a burden at first, branch managers usually ask lots of questions regarding the business nature, the directors, where the money comes from, etc. If you mention that you will be funding the company through crowdfunding, they will turn up their nose because due to (imagine that) money laundering issues.
-Do keep a simple story. (i.e) you and your business partner(s) will fund the Company entirely.
+Do stick a simple story i.e. you and your business partner(s) will fund the Company entirely.

-I opened the bank account with Barclays: one of the most important advantages is that through the Barclays App you can do everything you want: Great UX as a startupper would demand.
+I opened a bank account with Barclays: one of the most important advantages is that through the Barclays App you can do everything you want: Great UX – as a startupper would demand.

-Beyond the App UX, you should consider also the cost related of the different banks account:
+Beyond the App UX, you should consider also the cost related to different banks’ accounts: